Save this idea for later so you don't forget to use it!

 The gas escaping causes the fizzing rainbow. and the leftover liquid from the vinegar (now neutralized) is left to complete the colors of the rainbow.

-What you’ll need for the baking soda and vinegar reaction:
+What do I need to make a colorful baking soda and vinegar reaction?

 This post includes affiliate links for your convenience at no cost to you.